gibranoderenz/kantin-kejujuran-sea/README.md

 3. Run the Django server

-In the backend folder (which contains a backend folder), run the following command:
+In the backend folder (which contains a backend folder), make sure you have the `(env)` showing up and run the following command:

 <pre>python manage.py runserver</pre>